 Not only will our Finance Function team take care of your VAT returns, they will also ensure that your company is fully compliant with all regulations, and that you meet all deadlines without penalties.
 The team covers everything from taking care of your company’s payroll and PAYE, managing accounts payable and receivable, monitoring cash flow and provides extensive bookkeeping services.

-Dua & Co’s cost-effective finance function solutions could be the key to maximising your business’ success – email Leslie at email@example.com to find out more.
+Dua & Co’s cost-effective finance function solutions could be the key to maximising your business’ success – email Himal at email@example.com to find out more.